Service Transition Manager

 Excellent written/verbal communication skills

-Customer and relationship focused, process driven, metric focused, results oriented, organised, and self-directed.
+Customer and relationship focused, process driven, metric focused, results oriented, organized, and self-directed.

 Desirable: